Prithvitarale/peepll/README.md

 If you wish to use our saved pre-trained models, they can be found [here](https://drive.google.com/drive/folders/1kA5V5Rp-ZN5QgPtfKJ8SusCl8DEKm42L?usp=sharing).

 ### **3. Run the Scripts**
-Use the following commands to run experiments for the respective datasets:
+The following are the instructions to reproduce the experiments:

-- CIFAR100: `python3 peell_cifar.py`

-- MiniImageNet: `python3 peell_miniImageNet.py`

-By default, these will reproduce the TRUE + REFINE results for CIFAR100 and TRUE + Majority results for MiniImageNet, our best performing Communication Protocols for respective datasets.
+Run `./python3 peepll.py --dataset --experiment_id --learning_type`

+- '--dataset': M for MiniImageNet, C for CIFAR100 (input type: string)
+- '--experiment_id': 2.2 for Communication and LL, 5 for TRUE and Filter results (input type: float)
+- '--learning_type': 2 for Supervised, 3 for Communicative (input type: integer)

 For visualizing results,
 - TRUE vs Entropy: `python3 ./visualization/compare-entropy-ours.py`
 - Selective Response Filters Comparison - `python3 ./visualization/compare-filtering.py`
-- Lifelong Learning (Performance on (1) pre-trained data, (2) untrained data (future tasks), (3) Past Trained (tasks introduced so far), (4) Complete Test set)
-  - `python3 ./visualization/lifelong_results.py`
+- Lifelong Learning (Performance on (1) pre-trained data, (2) untrained data (future tasks), (3) Past Trained (tasks introduced so far), (4) Complete Test set) - `python3 ./visualization/lifelong_results.py`
 - QA's Increasing Confidence in Tasks and Subsequent Need for Less Communication - `python3 ./visualization/reducing.py`

 We have included simple and short instructions on how to run each of these files correctly (filename, etc.) in the respective files.

 ### **4. Customizing Communication Protocols**
-To run different communication protocols, update the following lines in the script:
+To run different communication protocols, update the following lines in `communication.py` under `utils/`:

-#### 1. Line 905-906: Modify (a, b, c) values:
+#### 1. Line 544-545: Modify (a, b, c) values:
 - learn_x, learn_y = a, b
 - learn_confidences = c